 The lesson plan used in Speech Banana was originally developed by Whitehurst and Monsees, published in their 1952 book, Auditory Training for the Deaf with the foreword by Dr. Hardy.
 This was preceded by Train Your Hearing by Whitehurst in 1947, based on work with soldiers during World War II.
 Our team chose this lesson plan because it is available online via the Hathi Trust Digital Library.
 We have confirmed the plan's effectiveness with several audiologists and speech language specialists.

 The lessons cover all basic English language phonemes and increase in difficulty as chapters progress from easier, lower frequency phonemes to harder, higher frequency ones.
 In this way, we cover the speech banana, the entire spectrum of sounds that we hear in most spoken communication.

 The red text below is the present day modification of the first paragraph of the preface to Whitehurst's aptly titled 1947 book Train Your Hearing.
 The lined text emphasizes that "plus ça change, plus c'est la même chose."

 The purpose of this

 bookapp is to outlineprovide a method of self-training which, if followed, willmay help re-educate one's residualhearing with a cochlear implant or a new hearing aid.
 The authorapp does not consider self-training the most effective approach to the problem.
-In all rehabilitation work personal contacts between teachertherapist and pupil are desirable.
+In all rehabilitation work personal contacts between teachertherapist and pupilpatient are desirable.
 Such personal contacts, however, are not always possible; certainly not under existing conditions in the field of auditory training.
 The field is newhas been expanding rapidly in the past decade and yet at present the number of trained teacherstherapists is few.
 On the other hand, the hard of hearingpersons who could benefit from intensive training are legion.
 Individual homestudy with the app seems to be the onlya potentially viable solution for those who cannot work under a competent instructor.